openjs-foundation/cross-project-council/proposals/stage-0/PROJECT_EXIT_CRITERIA/README.md

 * revoke access to any assets provided by the foundation.

 Other questions:
-* What should we if the project is in any investigation (like Code of Conduct breach)?
+* What should we do if the project is in any investigation (like Code of Conduct breach)?
 * How we should educate the users about this removal?